It is the most common form of degenerative joint disease and is the leading cause of disability in people over 50 years.

 As with any exercise plan, check with your doctor before you begin to ensure it is the right course of action for you.

 There are several different types of medications for osteoarthritis that can help relieve pain or swelling.
 They include:

 - Oral analgesics: such as Tylenol (acetaminophen) and other analgesics reduce pain but not swelling.

-- Topical analgesics : these OTC products are available in the form of creams, gels and patches.
-They help numb the area of the joint and can provide pain relief, especially for mild arthritis pain.
+- Topical analgesics: these OTC products are available in the form of creams, gels, and patches.
+They help numb the joint area and can provide pain relief, especially for mild arthritis pain.

 - Cymbalta: your doctor may prescribe the antidepressant Cymbalta (duloxetine) to be off the label to help provide pain relief from osteoarthritis.

 - Corticosteroids: these prescription medications are available orally.
 They can also be administered by injection directly into a joint.